 A big part of the user experience of your website will be determined by how you set up your website, but there are other things you can do to keep visitors happy.

 More people visit websites on smartphones than any other device.
-The experience you provide on these devices will impact how successful your business is.
+Wether or not you have a mobile-friendly website will impact how successful your business is.
 According to Impact Bound, 52% of users say that a bad mobile experience made them less likely to engage with a company.
 Furthermore, mobile users are 5X more likely to abandon a task if a site isn’t optimized for mobile.

 To check that your website is optimized for mobile, test it using Google’s Mobile-Friendly Test Tool and follow any recommended suggestions: